What factors determine Impact support article visibility?

 - You can manage tool category visibility via the Global Settings Menu → Tool Categories

-To find out if an article is currently visible, locate the article on your Impact dashboard and look for the Visibility indicator in the top of the sidebar.
+To find out if an article is currently visible, locate the article on your Impact dashboard and look for the Visibility indicator at the top of the sidebar.

 Here’s what you can do for each hidden by indicator: